henriklund/Home-Assistant/script/macro/README.md

 | not included | list   | If <ins>usageWindow</ins> multiplied by default length of <ins>kwh_usage/ins> (60 minss) does not exceed duration, an error is raised|
 | not included | number | <ins>kwh_usage</ins> is assumed evenly distributed across <ins>duration</ins>.
 An internal split of <ins>kwh_usage</ins> is created based on the default length of <ins>usageWindow</ins>.|
 | not included | not included | An hourly y usage of one 1Kw is assumed |
+**Note:**
+For each hour there are up to three points upon calculation is based; first minute of the hour, the current minute and the last minute that is (duration % hour) before the hour.
+If a low usageWindow is applied (eg. 5), this means that for every 24 hrs there will up to 72 * (12+2) = 1.008 calculations to be done to find the lowest / highest price.
+Extending the period from 2 days (today + tomorrow) to also include a 7 days forecast means that every time a sensor is updater, +10.000 calculations are made.
+Thus, take into consideration how small a usageWindow is needed then extending the lastDatetime beyond 48 hours.
+When doing this also take into account the type of hardware on which Home Assistant is running.

 ## Code examples
 ### Dishwasher must be run at cheapest hour, but be completed by 06:00 tomorrow